matestack/matestack-ui-bootstrap/docs/api/components/TEMPLATE.md

 **Optional options**

-* `:variant` - Specify a variant for the spinner.
+* `:variant` - Specify a variant for the xxxx.
 Variant represent bootstraps contextual classes and can have one of the following values: `:primary, :secondary, :success, :info, :warning, :info, :light, :dark` or your custom contextual class.
 The default is `:primary`

 *

-* Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding spinner div.
+* Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding xxxx div.

 ## Examples